 My advice regarding making a thirty year old cruiser into a sportsbike:

-three thousand into the engine (pistons, cams, carbs, pipes, miscellaneous) and be pleased when it
+three to four thousand into the engine (pistons, cams, carbs, pipes, miscellaneous) and be pleased when it

 turns out to be somewhat less.
 Expect to put about the same into more modern chassis parts: at a minimum some

 "upside down" forks; dual calipers with at least four live pistons each; wheels with good rubber;